wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-disaster-recovery.md

 Use REST to programmatically perform database recovery.

-1. Get your list of recoverable databases using the [List Recoverable <!-- deleted by customization Databases](http://msdn.microsoft.com/zh-cn/library/azure/dn800984.aspx) --><!-- keep by customization: begin --> Databases](https://msdn.microsoft.com/zh-CN/library/azure/dn800984.aspx) <!-- keep by customization: end --> operation.
+1. Get your list of recoverable databases using the [List Recoverable Databases](http://msdn.microsoft.com/zh-cn/library/azure/dn800984.aspx) operation.

-2. Get the database you want to recover using the [Get Recoverable <!-- deleted by customization Database](http://msdn.microsoft.com/zh-cn/library/azure/dn800985.aspx) --><!-- keep by customization: begin --> Database](https://msdn.microsoft.com/zh-CN/library/azure/dn800985.aspx) <!-- keep by customization: end --> operation.
+2. Get the database you want to recover using the [Get Recoverable Database](http://msdn.microsoft.com/zh-cn/library/azure/dn800985.aspx) operation.

-3. Create the recovery request using the [Create Database Recovery <!-- deleted by customization Request](http://msdn.microsoft.com/zh-cn/library/azure/dn800986.aspx) --><!-- keep by customization: begin --> Request](https://msdn.microsoft.com/zh-CN/library/azure/dn800986.aspx) <!-- keep by customization: end --> operation.
+3. Create the recovery request using the [Create Database Recovery Request](http://msdn.microsoft.com/zh-cn/library/azure/dn800986.aspx) operation.

-4. Track the status of the recovery using the [Database Operation <!-- deleted by customization Status](http://msdn.microsoft.com/zh-cn/library/azure/dn720371.aspx) --><!-- keep by customization: begin --> Status](https://msdn.microsoft.com/zh-CN/library/azure/dn720371.aspx) <!-- keep by customization: end --> operation.
+4. Track the status of the recovery using the [Database Operation Status](http://msdn.microsoft.com/zh-cn/library/azure/dn720371.aspx) operation.

 After the database is recovered you can configure it to be used by following the [Finalize a Recovered Database](/documentation/articles/sql-database-recovered-finalize) guide.